sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 **Shrink wrap + Vertex groups**
 1. Make sure the origin is at the point where the object should connect with the target object
 2. Extrude outwards at the connection point.
 And add a 4 segment bevel at the lowest corner
 3. Make a vertex group and assign every edge loop a different weight.
-Starting a the most outer loop with a weight of 1.
-Second most outer a weight of 0.8 and so on.
+Starting at the outermost loop with a weight of 1.
+Give the second outermost a weight of 0.8 and so on.
 After assigning weight 0.2 stop.
 4. Add Shrinkwrap mod.
 Snap mode: Outside surface, Target: Target Object, Vertex Group: vertex group from 4.
-5. Turn on face snap.
+5. Enable face snap.
 Snap With: Median, Align Rotation to Target.
 And place object on the target surface
 6. Add DataTransfer mod.
 Source: Target Object, Vertex Group: vertex group from 4., Face Corner Data: Custom Normals

 ## Wireframe